LearnYouSomeComputer/Tools-For-Programming/04-Bash-Scripting.md

 ## Questions
 Name: `______________________________`

-1. What does the `let` builtin do?
+1. In your own words, what is the difference between `g++ $file` and `g++ "$file"`?
 \vspace{10em}

-2. Write a script that prints "fizz" if the first argument is divisible by 3, "buzz" if it is divisible by 5, and "fizzbuzz" if it is divisible by both 3 and 5.[^interview]
+2. Write a script that prints "directory" if the first argument is a directory and "file" if the first argument is a file.
-\vspace{20em}
+\vspace{15em}

-3. Write a script that prints "directory" if the first argument is a directory and "file" if the first argument is a file.
+3. Write a script that prints "fizz" if the first argument is divisible by 3, "buzz" if it is divisible by 5, and "fizzbuzz" if it is divisible by both 3 and 5.[^interview]
 \newpage

 ## Quick Reference